 In addition to the input/output functions on all port pins, most pins have alternate functions.
 This means that other modules or peripherals connected to the port can use the port pins for their functions, such as communication or pulse-width modulation.
-"Pinout and Pin Functions" on page 46 shows which modules on peripherals that enable alternate functions on a pin, and which alternate functions that is available on a pin.
+"Pinout and Pin Functions" on page 46 shows which modules on peripherals that enable alternate functions on a pin, and which alternate function is available on a pin.

-15. T/C - 16-bits Timer/Counter with PWM
+15. T/C - 16-bit Timer/Counter

-- Five 16-bit Timer/Counters
+- Four 16-bit Timer/Counters

-- Four Timer/Counters of type 0
+- Three Timer/Counters of type 0

 - One Timer/Counters of type 1

-- Four Compare or Capture (CC) Channels in Timer/Counter 0
+- Three Compare or Capture (CC) Channels in Timer/Counter 0

 - Two Compare or Capture (CC) Channels in Timer/Counter 1

 - Double Buffered Timer Period Setting

 - Double Buffered Compare or Capture Channels

 - Waveform Generation:

 - Single Slope Pulse Width Modulation

 - Dual Slope Pulse Width Modulation

 - Frequency Generation

 - Input Capture:

 - Input Capture with Noise Cancelling

 - Frequency capture

 - Pulse width capture

 - 32-bit input capture

 - Event Counter with Direction Control

 - Timer Overflow and Timer Error Interrupts and Events

 - One Compare Match or Capture Interrupt and Event per CC Channel

 - Hi-Resolution Extension (Hi-Res)

 - Advanced Waveform Extension (AWEX)

-XMEGA D3 has five Timer/Counters, four Timer/Counter 0 and one Timer/Counter 1.
+XMEGA D4 has four Timer/Counters, three Timer/Counter 0 and one Timer/Counter 1.
 The difference between them is that Timer/Counter 0 has four Compare/Capture channels, while Timer/Counter 1 has two Compare/Capture channels.